 Students participate in a directed independent study to prepare a comprehensive, research based project in their final semester of study.
-With the prior approval of their academic adviser, students may design: (a) a structured action research project that reflects the integration of knowledge and skills acquired in the coursework, or (b) a comprehensive review of the literature focused on a topic that integrates the knowledge base acquired in the coursework.
+With the prior approval of their academic adviser, students may design (a) a structured action research project that reflects the integration of knowledge and skills acquired in coursework; or (b) a comprehensive review of the literature focused on a topic that integrates the knowledge base acquired in course-work.
 (3 credits)